Synthesizing multi-log grasp poses in cluttered environments: introduction

-We assumed access to an instance segmentation model.
+We assumed access to an instance segmentation model such as \textit{SAM}, \textit{TimberSeg}, or \textit{TimberVision} \cite{kirillov2023segment,fortin2022instance, steininger2025timbervision}.
 For each combination of target logs, a target mask was constructed from the mask of each individual target log.
-Effectively, the non-target logs were thus treated as obstacles in the cluttered scene.
+Rocks, tree stumps, and non-target logs thus treated as obstacles in the cluttered scene.
 To generate high-quality grasp data we developed a rule-based generator of grasp candidate poses.
-The candidate grasps were tested in simulation and the successful ones were kept and converted into ground truth grasp maps.
-The grasp synthesizer's capability of predicting suitable grasps was tested on previously unseen log piles, including piles of larger size than those used for training.
-Simulated tests were made using the model to empty a pile of logs through a sequence of grasps and to grasp logs that were tightly packed.
+The candidate grasps were evaluated in simulation and the successful ones were kept and converted into ground truth grasp maps.
+The grasp maps were used to train a grasp synthesis model and its capability of predicting suitable grasps was tested on previously unseen log piles, including piles of larger size than those used for training.
+The model was tested with a real crane and log piles, after which the model was further improved.